 20. Use of Urine

 Similarly to today, men would use urinals to urinate.
-However, not similarly to today, after they had finished urinating, the men would use their own urine to wash their clothes and even to brush their teeth.
+However, unlike today, after they had finished urinating, the men would use their own urine to wash their clothes and even brush their teeth.

 21. Modern-Day Roman Olympics

 In 1960, Rome hosted the world’s Summer Olympics.
 Although inspired by the Ancient Roman Olympic Games, unfortunately, the modern-day Olympics could not be hosted in the world-famous Colosseum, as you would imagine.